-(1) The number of securities underlying options have been adjusted to reflect the relinquishment of options under Asia/Pacific's phantom stock option plan in exchange for options under the Austar United Plan in July 1999, value of an option of chello broadband is 1.5 times the fair market value of a UPC ordinary share A on December 31, 2002.
+The number of securities underlying options have been adjusted to reflect the relinquishment of options under Asia/Pacific's phantom stock option plan in exchange for options under the Austar United Plan in July 1999, value of an option of chello broadband is 1.5 times the fair market value of a UPC ordinary share A on December 31, 2002.
 Represents the number of shares underlying phantom stock options that UPC may pay in cash or shares of Class A common stock of United or ordinary shares A of UPC, at its election upon exercise thereof.
-Represents the number of shares underlying phantom stock options that UPC may pay in cash or shares of Class A common stock of United or, if publicly traded, shares of ULA, at its election upon exercise thereof.
+Represents the number of shares underlying phantom stock options that ULA may pay in cash or shares of Class A common stock of United or, if publicly traded, shares of ULA, at its election upon exercise thereof.
 Represents the number of shares underlying phantom stock options, which chello broadband may pay in cash or shares of Class A common stock of United or ordinary shares A of UPC or, if publicly traded, ordinary shares of chello broadband, at its election upon exercise thereof.
+In January 2003, we foreclosed upon all collateral pledged as security for promissory notes made by or guaranteed by Mr. Fries and Mr. M. Schneider, respectively.
+As a result, all options reported in this table have been

-(6) In January 2003, we foreclosed upon all collateral pledged as security for promissory notes made by or guaranteed by Mr. Fries and Mr. M. Schneider, respectively.
+In Tanuary 2003, we foreclosed upon all collateral pledged as security for promissory notes made by or guaranteed by Mr. Fries and Mr. M. Schneider, respectively.
 As a result, all options reported in this table have been cancelled, except options for 2,400,000 Class A common stock granted to Mr. Fries, of which 867,439 shares were exercisable at December 31, 2002, and except for options for 1,000,000 shares of Class A common stock granted to Mr. M. Schneider, of which 187,500 shares were exercisable at December 31, 2002.
 See "Certain Relationships and Related Transactions - Company Loans Following Margin Calls".